ltraveler/idena-runner-man/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+For more details see [README.md](https://github.com/ltraveler/idena-runner/blob/main/README.md).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/ltraveler/idena-runner-man/settings/pages).
+### Idena Runner Manual page

+Bash Script implementation of the Idena network node installation wizard.
+Install multiple instances of the Idena-Go in a simple and user-friendly way.
+[Idena Runner](https://github.com/ltraveler/idena-runner).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

 Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Check out our [documentation](https://github.com/ltraveler/idena-runner/blob/main/README.md) or [contact support](https://t.me/ltrvlr) and we’ll help you sort it out.